Tyrus W. Cobb

 In 1988, Cobb took Robert Dean’s place as the Special Assistant to the President and Senior Director of the International Programs and Technology Affairs Directorate with responsibility for science & technology agreements, export policy, United Nations issues, and the environment.

 He became President and CEO of the Business Executives for National Security (BENS) in 1991, then left to become President/CEO of the Yosemite National Institutes (1995-2002).
-He returned to his home town of Reno, NV, where he heads up the Northern Nevada Network as well as the National Security Forum.
+He returned to his home town of Reno, Nev., where he headed up the Northern Nevada Network as well as the National Security Forum.

 Dr. Cobb received a Ph.D. from Georgetown University, an M.A. from Indiana University, and a B.A. from the University of Nevada.
-He is married to Suellen Small of Reno, NV.
-They have three children.
+He is married to the former Suellen Small of Reno and they have two daughters and a son.